andrewramsay/cix2026/cfp/index.md

 *Opinion Talks*

 The Field Building session on Wednesday the 17th June will be a chance for us to take stock of developments in the field of *Computational Interaction* and raise questions and topics that you think the field needs to address.

+*Posters*
+Send a poster (they should be in portrait format).
+We will have a poster session on the first day, before the Welcome Reception, and this will be a good chance for people to get to know eachother.

 Send the details to   [cix2026+submissions@glasgow.ac.uk](mailto:cix2026+submissions@glasgow.ac.uk).